Accommodations: Hotels and villas. One night will be spent in a mountain hut.

 The Dalmatian Coast is renowned for its exquisite natural and architectural beauty and, despite the increase of travel to this corner of Europe, it remains relatively unspoiled compared to other Mediterranean destinations.
 This is a wonderful trip for those who enjoy a balance between being active and spending time in some of the area’s more beautiful and historically significant sites.
 The inviting mildness of Dalmatia’s mid-September climate also provides a welcome extension of summer.

-This will be our first year offering our Croatia’s Dalmatian Coast trip, and our fifth year collaborating with TrekTrek.
-This is a great opportunity for those who are intrigued by being part of an inaugural trip, who are flexible, and have a highly-developed sense of humor and spirit of adventure.
+This a slightly revised itinerary from previous years in our continued collaborating with TrekTrek.
+This is a great opportunity for those who are intrigued by experiencing a fresh itinerary, who are flexible, and have a highly-developed sense of humor and spirit of adventure.

-Day 8 afternoon dropoff at the Dubrovnik Airport.
+Day 8 afternoon dropoff at the Split Airport.

 For a more detailed itinerary or information on how to register, please call.